6 Major companies that failed to innovate in time

-GM is trying to bring the Hummer back to live.
+GM is trying to bring the Hummer back to life.
 This time, they try to make use of the trend that hurt them in the first place.
-The in 2022 expected Hummer, named “Hummer EV” is a 0% emission full electric-car.
-With this new SUV, General Motors Company is confident to bring Hummer back to live.
+The in 2022 expected Hummer, named “Hummer EV” is a 0% emission full electric car.
+With this new SUV, General Motors Company is confident to bring Hummer back to life.

 Xerox Corporation was one of the most inventive companies globally.
-Mainly because of PARC, a research centre that developed technologies for the future.
-PARC invented many successful inventions, some of them have revolutionized the digital world.
+Mainly because of PARC, a research center that developed technologies for the future.
+PARC invented many successful inventions, some of which have revolutionized the digital world.
 Although Xerox was not able to capitalize on them correctly, someone else was able to put them to good use.

 5. BlackBerry Motion

 A story of how even a game-changer can fail to innovate.
 BlackBerry once had 50% of the US market share, as they dominated the mobile phone industry.
 BlackBerry is well known for the arched keyboard which they introduced.
 They also offered promising services like unlimited messaging and status updates, which was revolutionary at that time.
 Facebook proves that offering these services today is still profitable, so what went wrong?